STAND. COM. REP. NO. 1149

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Human Services and Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1236, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1236, H.D.
-1, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 611, S.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 611, S.D.
+1, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Housing,